Society for Applied Anthropology

 The Society for Applied Anthropology (SfAA) is a worldwide organization for the Applied Social Sciences, established "to promote the integration of anthropological perspectives and methods in solving human problems throughout the world; to advocate for fair and just public policy based upon sound research; to promote public recognition of anthropology as a profession; and to support the continuing professionalization of the field."
 Members include academic as well as practicing and applied anthropologists.
 The Society is unique among professional associations in membership and purpose – and in representing the interests of professionals in a wide range of settings including academia, business, law, public health, medicine, environment, and government.
 The unifying factor is a commitment to making an impact on the quality of life in the world.
 The Society publishes two journals: Human Organization and Practicing Anthropology.
 The SfAA was founded in 1941 and has maintained its status as an important resource for practicing and academic anthropologists alike.

 Committees and interest groups

-The SfAA consists of fourteen special committees and interest groups that allow members to have meaningful dialog with other members from their specialized area of interest.
+The SfAA consists of several special committees and interest groups that allow members to have meaningful dialog with other members from their specialized area of interest.